sensedeep/custom-metrics/README.md

 If `options.log` is set to true, this will emit debug trace to the console.

+If `options.start` is set to a date, the query will return data starting at that date for the requested period

 ### getMetricList

 Return a list of supported namespaces, metrics and dimensions.